PhD, MPhil, MSt (Res) applications

 Dr Manly is interested in supervising students who wish to work on Romantic-era writing for children or Romantic-era women’s writing, especially of the 1790s and very early 1800s.

-Professor Plain is interested in supervising theses on 20th-century war writing and representation (in particular Second World War literature and film); British literature, film and culture of the 1940s and 1950s; crime fiction, cinema and television.
-She is particularly interested in popular genres, stardom and performance, and in projects that explore the construction of national identity, gender and sexuality.
+Professor Plain is interested in supervising theses on British literature and culture 1930-1960; 20th-century war writing and representation (in particular Second World War literature and film); the construction of national identity, gender and sexuality; disability studies, and crime fiction in pretty much any context or form.

 Dr Purdon welcomes approaches from students working on 20th and 21st-century literature, especially fiction.
 He is particularly interested in supervising projects that deal with the relationship between literary texts and other (new or old) media, projects involving postwar and Cold War-era culture, and the social inscription of technology more generally.

 Dr Rauer is interested in Old English language and literature, insular Latin literature, hagiography, and the literary history of Anglo-Saxon England (particularly ninth-century literature, Mercian literature, the Old English Martyrology and Beowulf).
-Her current projects include a monograph on source references made by Old English and Anglo-Latin authors, and a survey of lost Anglo-Saxon hagiography.
-She welcomes applications from postgraduates interested in any of her research areas.
+Her current projects include writing a history of Mercian literature and adding new entries to the Fontes Anglo-Saxonici database of which she is the general editor.
+She welcomes applications from postgraduates interested in any of her research areas and is happy to advise on potential funding applications.

-Dr Raychaudhuri is interested in supervising PhD students working in the following areas: postcolonial and diasporic studies, with special emphasis on south Asia, memory studies, war writing, Marxism, critical theory and cultural studies, popular culture and cinema.
+Dr Raychaudhuri is interested in supervising PhD students working in the following areas: cultural studies, medical humanities, postcolonial and diasporic studies, with special emphasis on south Asia, memory studies, war writing, Marxism, critical theory and cultural studies, popular culture and cinema.
 Feel free to get in touch with a project in any of the above areas.
+Dr Raychaudhuri is also happy to work with and support students through the various PhD funding application processes.

 Professor Roe welcomes enquiries from postgraduate students interested in working on Romantic literature and culture, especially Coleridge, Wordsworth, Keats and Leigh Hunt, and biography.